NicolasLagaillardie/mpst_rust_github/artifact.md

 3. Edit the program and observe the reported errors

 After each modification, compile the program and observe the reported error.

 * Open the VideoStream program in file XXX
 Next we highlight how concurrency errors are ruled out by mp-anon (i.e., the ultimate practical purpose of mp-anon).

 * Suggested Modification
-    *  swapping lines 10 and 9 (whcih will lead to a deadlock)
+  * swapping lines 104 and 105 (which will lead to a deadlock)
-    *  using another communication primitive, replace s.recv on line 7 with s.send -- compilation errors because type mismatch
+  * using another communication primitive, replace `let (video, s) = s.recv()?;` on line 106 with `let s = s.send(0)?;` -- compilation errors because type mismatch
-    *  modify the types corresponding to line 7) from XXX (some recv) to YYYsome send) -- mismatch because of duality
+  * modify the types at line 17, corresponding to line 106, from `Recv` to `Send` -- mismatch because of duality

-3. Run the tests to make sure mp-anon is installed and configured correctly
+4. Run the tests to make sure mp-anon is installed and configured correctly

 ```bash
 cargo test --tests --all-features --workspace # Test all tests